Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

   * Many things are going to be glossed over in favor of making a more clear tutorial.
 -->

 The idea for the toy is simple.
 The hoverball tool works by applying a constant upward force to the object it's attached to.
-Let's just change which direction the force is being applied (and maybe even vary the strength) and we have a thruster!
+Let's just change which direction the force is being applied (and maybe even vary the strength), and we have a thruster!

 The specifics of the thruster implementation (such as actually applying forces to objects or how to integrate particles into the thruster) aren't important for this post, though.

 In fact, I'm going to try as hard as possible to gloss over a lot of how the thruster works internally.

 Not because I want to keep it a secret, but just look at how small your scroll bar is!
 I'm trying to keep this thing as brief as possible.
 (And clearly not doing a very good job at it!)

 Let's consider how we can implement hand gestures to control the thruster.